 Experiment 2 - Instructions

-That’s the whole experiment.
+That’s the whole instruction.

 You may wish to take a look at the instructions from my original notes to see if there’s anything there that answers questions you may have.

--“(The experience of sublime JOY) arose from a meditation in two phases.
+“(The experience of sublime JOY) arose from a meditation in two phases.
 The first phase was to focus on a sexual image and let the excitement build.
 The second phase was to sit passively and contemplate one’s own consciousness. (…) The situation was that, in the second phase of meditation, a small gap grew between what was being consciously contemplated and “the one” contemplating it.
 And ever so faintly, a desire to protect emerged; a decision to leave everything alone without trying to seize anything and without chasing anything away.
 First as a faint feeling of sexual attraction and a feeling, just as faint, of trying to avoid a kind of microscopic use of force.
 A decision to not clear away or manipulate (not employ any form of mental activity), but wait and receive, wait and receive, wait and receive. (…) And while the tension between receiving it and the temptation to commit the small transgression of trying to seize it at once began to increase, (…).
 With colossal discipline, I remained passive.
 The excitement continued to build…”

 My experience has been that the instructions themselves are relatively easy to follow and that this experiment is easier to perform successfully than Experiment 1.
 The thing that may cause difficulties is most likely to be a lack of meditation experience.
 In that case, I recommend using different meditations or exercises to gain experience.
 Choose something you enjoy.
 In any case, I suggest limiting the total length of time spent on practicing meditations and consciousness exercises to 15 minutes, twice a day.
-The reason for the restrictions on time is posted under Warning.
+The reason for the restrictions on time is posted under Attention!.
 If you already have meditation experience, you can determine the length of time you wish to use yourself.